Selling Rental Property in Oklahoma

 2. Talk with your CPA

 We always urge investors or landlords we buy rental property from to consult their CPA about the tax implications of selling before agreeing to anything.
+It is vital to know how much tax do you pay when you sell rental property?
 It’s important to know if now is the right time for you to sell or not.
 This is especially true if you need to sell multiple properties at once.

 Here are a few case examples of clients we’ve worked with in the past: